How to export a Kili project

 In this tutorial, we have seen several ways to export labels from a Kili project:

-• Using .assets and .labels and their filtering arguments, a subset of assets or labels can be selected and then exported.
+and their filtering arguments, a subset of assets or labels can be selected and then exported. - Using